 - know the basic terms of gearings and are able to explain the imparted basics of gear and transmission technology. - are able to specify the different manufacturing processes and machine technologies for gear manufacturing.
-Furthermore, they are able to explain the functional principles and the dis-/advantages of these manufacturing processes. are able to read and interpret manufacturing records for gearing. - are able to read and interpret measuring records for gearings. - are able to make an appropriate selection of a process chain for a given application.
+Furthermore, they are able to explain the functional principles and the dis-/advantages of these manufacturing processes. - are able to read and interpret measuring records for gearings. - are able to make an appropriate selection of a process chain for a given application.
 Hereby, they can determine the main impact factors of the different process steps.